Open-Earth-Foundation/cc-poc-template/API.md

 # CityCatalyst Template API Documentation

-This document provides comprehensive documentation for all API endpoints, schemas, and usage examples in this CityCatalyst OAuth integration template.
+This document provides comprehensive documentation for all API endpoints, schemas, and usage examples in this **CityCatalyst integration template**.

+## About This Template

+This is a **proof-of-concept template** designed for **remixing and adaptation** to specific climate action use cases.
+The template demonstrates comprehensive CityCatalyst API integration including:

+- 🔐 **OAuth 2.0 PKCE Authentication**
+- 🏙️ **City & Emissions Inventory Data**
+- ⚠️ **Climate Change Risk Assessment (CCRA)**
+- 🎯 **Health Impact Assessment Policy (HIAP)**

+**For Remix Developers**: Use this documentation as your foundation, then adapt the APIs to your specific use case requirements.

 ## Table of Contents
 - [Authentication](#authentication)